rule

 Text 10

-About them who quickly arrived saying 'Do not fear' when 'Nârâyana' was uttered, we would like to hear from you, if you think us worthy.'
+About those who so quickly arrived and said 'Do not fear', when the word 'Nârâyana' was uttered, we would like to hear from you, please.'

 About them who quickly arrived saying 'Do not fear' when 'Nârâyana' was uttered, we would like to hear from you, if you think us worthy.'
 (Vedabase)